Thinkwise/docs/docs/kb/lifecycle_policy.md

 The Thinkwise Lifecycle Policy provides consistent and predictable guidelines for the availability of support throughout the lifecycle of a product.

 Thinkwise reserves the right to adjust this lifecycle policy if necessary.
 The availability of support is subject to technical and economic feasibility.

 ## Thinkwise Platform

 Support for a version of the Thinkwise Platform ends **18 months** after the next release.
 The Thinkwise Software Factory and Intelligent Application Manager have a release cycle of approximately 3 to 6 months.

+Critical hotfixes are provided for all supported versions.
+Non-critical hotfixes are provided for the current version only.

 | **SF and IAM version** | **Lifecycle Start Date** | **Support End Date** |
 | :--------------------: | :----------------------: | :------------------: |